Amir Khan (boxer): Personal life

 In addition to boxing, Khan enjoys cricket, basketball, and football.
-He supports his local Bolton Wanderers team and has previously used the club's training facilities.
+He supports his local football club, Bolton Wanderers and has previously used the club's training facilities.

 On 31 May 2013, Khan married Faryal Makhdoom at the Waldorf Astoria in New York City.
 The couple then flew back to Khan's hometown of Bolton where a second celebration, a traditional Walima, took place in Manchester, which included 4,000 guests.
-They have two daughters.
+They have two daughters, Lamaisah, born in 2014, and Alayna, born in 2018, and a son, Zaviyar, born in 2020.
 On 4 August 2017, Amir announced that he and Faryal had agreed to split.
 In November 2017, photos emerged of Khan and his wife together.
 Khan later stated that he and his wife had reconciled.

 In September 2013, Khan stated his plans to 'make Bolton better', by investing £5 million into a wedding and banqueting hall in Washington Street, Deane.
 Original plans were to be ready within 18 months, with an all glass front.
 On 23 November 2016, Khan made an announcement of the other businesses that would open alongside the banqueting hall; this included FMK make-up shop run by his wife Faryal, Argeela Lounge shisha bar and restaurant, British-Asian curry firm My Lahore, another buffet restaurant and coffee shop.

 In 2014, he earned $15 million, making him the sixth highest-earning boxer that year.
 In 2016, his earnings from the Canelo fight was an estimated £9 million ($13.1 million), the highest for a British boxer since Wladimir Klitschko vs. David Haye in 2011.

+In 2017, a private video was leaked online reportedly showing Khan performing a sex act.
+About the release of the tape, Khan said it was recorded "well before" he wed his wife Faryal Makhdoom in 2013.

 In November 2019, Khan endorsed the Conservative candidate Gurjit Kaur Bains in Walsall South.

 In April 2022, Khan and his wife were the victims of an armed robbery in East London.
-The robbers reportedly took Khan's watch, which was valued at 72,000 pounds.
+The robbers reportedly took Khan's watch, which was valued at £72,000.
+Dante Campbell and Ahmed Bana, the two individuals found guilty of the armed robbery, were sentenced in January 2025.
+Bana was given a prison term of nine years and eight months, whereas Campbell received a sentence of seven years and nine months.
+Khan and his family permanently moved to Dubai following the robbery in London, citing safety concerns as the primary reason for the relocation.